eldimious/couchbase-server-promises/README.md

 - `removeDoc(bucket, docId)`
 - `getMultiDocs(bucket, docId)`

+You can get `bucket.manager` from each bucket using: `getBucketManager(bucket)`.

+Also you can get all connected buckets in the cluster using: `getConnectedBuckets()`.
+It returns an array that includes all the buckets, that are connected.

 where:
 `bucket`: is the name of bucket we want to manage doc, `docId`: is the doc's name we want to manage,